 Bradley came to know Christ as his Savior during a summer revival at the age of fourteen.
 From a very early age, he loved and studied music.
 That early training and experience, coupled with his active participation in the church's music ministry served as the impetus for a lifelong love of Gospel music.
 But he credits the influence of the legendary Jake Hess with turning a childhood dream of singing into the reality of a ministry that has sung around the world.
 "I've had the opportunity to sing in lots of wonderful places and received tremendous joy and satisfaction from it, but it was not until we met Jake Hess in 1996 that I knew his endorsement of our music would help us tremendously to share our message in many more places."
 Bradley's velvet baritone adds depth and richness to Paid In Full's seamless harmony and is featured on radio singles, "I Could Sing About Heaven," "New Shoes," and "More Than Amazing."
 Bradley has co-written songs with fellow group member Lance Moore ("This is the Day"), Dianne Wilkinson ("Lead On"), and Jeff Crews ("Narrow" and "Only One Name).

-Bradley is married to Morgan McMillin Littlejohn, and has one daughter, Julianne, one son, Gray, and a baby due to arrive in March, 2015.
+Bradley is married to Morgan McMillin Littlejohn, and has two daughters, Julianne and Ivy, and a son, Gray.
 He teaches math in his hometown school district.
 He is an active deacon at New Albany Presbyterian Church.
 He is the son of Talmadge and Julia Littlejohn.

 Saved at the age of eight at his home church, Lance Moore has known he was called to sing Gospel music for as long as he can remember.
 Lance has always been at ease singing and sharing what is in his heart through song, and creates instantaneous rapport with each and every audience.
 Lance is certain of God's calling on his life through singing for His glory.
 His desire for Paid In Full is to continue the tradition and heritage of Gospel music, while seeking innovative ways to take their music to an increasingly wider audience.